The DeanBeat: Consumer VR is making snail-like — but steady — progress

 Oculus showed off some outstanding games at OC6, including Insomniac’s Stormland (coming November 14), Sanzaru’s Asgard’s Wrath (October 10), and Respawn’s Medal of Honor: Above and Beyond (2020).
 These are real, meaty games that promise dozens of hours of gameplay.
 These titles have to knock it out of the park, but I’m not sure there is a lot more coming.

 Consider how massive the Medal of Honor game is.
-Peter Hirschmann, director at Respawn, said in an interview that the game has been in the works for 2.5 years, and it has 180 people working on it.
+Peter Hirschmann, director at Respawn, said in an interview that the game has been in the works for 2-and-half years, and it has 180 people working on it.
 If you’re making a game like Beat Saber, which has sold more than a million units, then you can afford to have a larger staff.
 (Beat Saber was made with just three people).
 Respawn’s effort is a huge expression of belief in VR.
 But it’s a one-of-a-kind title, and it’s not coming for a while.

 But Hironao Kunimitsu, a VR believer and CEO of Japan’s Gumi, said in an interview at OC6 that it’s more realistic to make a game with about 30 people.
-That’s how many are working on Swords of Gargantua, which Kunimitsu hopes will sell hundreds of thousands of units or even a million.
+That’s how many are working on Swords of Gargantua, which Kunimitsu hopes will sell hundreds of thousands of copies … or even a million.
 He continues to invest in the game in the hopes of turning it into an ongoing massively multiplayer online role-playing game.
 But he was surprised to learn that Respawn is investing so much money into Medal of Honor.

 There is a scary truth about what VR has to accomplish.
 When a new piece of hardware or a new game arrives, it doesn’t have to just capture the attention of VR aficionados, of which there are too few.
 It should dominate all of entertainment for the time that it comes out.
 That’s what The Last of Us Part II will do.